Console Initial Setup

 Enable Personal Access Tokens for Admins:

-- Login to Mattermost with an admin-level account
+- Log in to Mattermost with an admin-level account.

 - Click